KhartesViewer/khartes/README.md

 This sub-section is not part of the tutorial, but it belongs with the current topic: loading TIFF files.

-The program `vc_layers` outputs TIFF files that are images of the flattened layers adjacent to a flattened segment.
+The program `vc_layers` outputs TIFF files that contain the flattened layers adjacent to a given segment.
 These files have a different orientation than the TIFF files usually read by khartes.
 To alert khartes to this difference, so that the data volume created from these `vc_layer` TIFFs